openstack/keystone/doc/source/advanced-topics/event_notifications.rst

 * ``reasonType``: Description of the PCI-DSS event
 * ``reasonCode``: HTTP response code for the event

-For more information, see :doc:`security_compliance` for configuring PCI-DSS in keystone.
+For more information, see :doc:`../admin/identity-security-compliance` for configuring PCI-DSS in keystone.

 Supported Events
 ----------------